Adult local servicesThe Adult Local Services programme (ALS) is about improving local services for people over 16 in Lambeth and Southwark.

 Who do we work with?

-The ALS programme works with community and hospital teams and partners from other organisations to ensure that everyone who is looking after our patients is thinking about all of their care needs.
+The Adult Local Services programme works with community and hospital teams and partners from other organisations to ensure that everyone who is looking after our patients is thinking about all of their care needs.

 Our staff support patients in hospital and when they return home, ensuring that they receive seamless care.